dbca-wa/ledger/README.md

 The application schema describes the fields that will be shown in the application questionaire, under the "Enter Details" heading.
-This is in the JSON format and must, at the highest level, contain a list of sections, each with their own set of fields.
+This is in the JSON format and must, at the highest level, contain a list of sections, each with their own set of fields (although a section is a type of field itself in this paradigm).
 These can be further nested into groups of fields if required.

 ```json
 [